konflux-ci/release-service-catalog/tasks/add-fbc-contribution/README.md

 | pipelineRunUid | The uid of the current pipelineRun.
 Used as a label value when creating internal requests | No       |                      |
 | targetIndex    | targetIndex value updated by update-ocp-tag task                                          | No       |                      |

+## changes in 2.3.1
+- fix the error message for the empty value of `issueId`, `productName` and `productVersion` with the old format, the backticks caused the string inside (e.g. fbc.issueId) to be executed as a command

 ## changes in 2.3.0
 - add new result called `indexImageDigests`